 We also splurge on gifts during the holidays.
-Data from Adobe shows 2021 was the first $200B+ holiday season ever in the US, and nearly 65% of that was spent on gifts.
+Data from Adobe shows that online holiday spending reached $211.7 billion in 2022 and is projected to reach $221.8 billion in 2023.
 For eCommerce brands, these numbers show an opportunity to capitalize on spending by reminding customers of sales and last-minute gift ideas where they'll see it—on their phones.

 Holiday SMS campaigns can reach customers even when they're cooking their Thanksgiving turkey or pounding the pavement looking for last-minute Christmas gifts.

 In this article, we'll show you 11 ways to target customers on the three biggest holidays this season: Black Friday/Cyber Monday, Thanksgiving and Christmas.

 Why Holiday SMS can be your secret sauce for more sales this holiday season

 It's obvious that SMS marketing makes sense for your bottom line.
 But there's another reason to launch SMS campaigns this holiday season: some of your customers prefer it.
 Research shows almost two-thirds (63%) would switch to a company that offered SMS as a communication channel.

 And sites like Facebook and Instagram are making it easier to capitalize on social commerce.
 Thanks to optimized checkouts and one-click pay options like Apple and Google Pay, customers can quickly buy items they need during a busy holiday period without spending time filling out customer forms or payment details.

 All of this can now be done over mobile, but getting your customer to the checkout using SMS marketing still takes the same effort as any other strategy.
 The good news is if you plan a SMS marketing strategy early, you can target these shoppers for every holiday coming up this year.